jericson/jericson.github.io/_posts/2019-05-20-meristocracy.md

 a better explination of what I'm trying to get at can be found in [a mroe recent post about Disneyland](/2019/06/22/disneyland.html).
-I'm leaving this post here for postarity, but I ceratinly don't want people to feel like I'm accusing _them_ of being overly harsh.
+I'm leaving this post here for postarity, but I ceratinly don't want people to feel like I'm _blaming them_ of being overly harsh.
 In truth, I feel this is an unindended consiquence of the system Stack Overflow Inc. designed.